mendix/docs/content/en/docs/refguide/mobile/native-mobile/native-styling-refguide.md

 | --- | --- | --- |
 | `container` | This has all ViewStyle properties. |        |

-The default class to style all background gradient properties is named `com_mendix_widget_native_backgroundgradient_BackgroundGradient`.
+The default class to style all background gradients is named `com_mendix_widget_native_backgroundgradient_BackgroundGradient`.

 ## 12 Read More